Fairbanks Museum and Planetarium: History

-In 2017, a "butterfly greenhouse" was installed in the area behind the main building, next to the meteorology instrumentation area.
-An open structure with a canopy cover and benches along the inside, the greenhouse exhibited local flora in flowerbeds and various species of live butterflies, between the months of April and November, as both an educational and leisure area for visitors.
-In September 2020 the structure was replaced with a more permanent year-round outdoor classroom area, which will continue to house the plants and insects between spring-autumn.
+In 2017, the Shippee Family Eye Care Butterfly House was installed in the courtyard behind the Museum's main gallery.
+An open structure with a canopy cover and benches along the inside, the butterfly house is an immersive experience that invites guests to walk among native butterflies and local flora during the summer months.

 The Fairbanks Museum has seen continuous operation since its founding, other than annual brief closures every January for upkeep and maintenance of the exhibits and facilities, and rotation of the vast collection in and out of storage.
-Normal operations had the museum open 9 a.m.–5 p.m.
+Normal operations had the museum open 10 AM 5 PM.
 ET every day of the week.
-However, due to the COVID-19 pandemic, the museum closed in March 2020, and only partially reopened between July–December 2020, with an operational schedule of Wednesday-Sunday, 10 a.m–5 p.m.
-ET.
-The museum reopened again in early March 2021, with the planetarium reopening, under restrictions, in late May 2021.
+However, due to the COVID-19 pandemic, the museum closed in March 2020, and only partially reopened between July–December 2020, The museum reopened again in early March 2021, with the planetarium reopening, under restrictions, in late May 2021.
 While closed, the weather station and some educational programs continued to operate, holding regular online classes and science livestreams, as well as pandemic situation updates for local residents in Vermont and New Hampshire.

-Between 2020 and 2022, major modification and construction is taking place to expand the eastern side of main building in a project known as the "Science Annex", to provide more exhibition area and greater accessibility, with major funding being provided by the U.S. Department of Commerce Economic Development Administration.
+Between 2020 and 2023, major modification and construction is taking place to expand the eastern side of main building in a project known as the "Tang Science Annex", to provide more exhibition area and greater accessibility, with major funding being provided by the U.S. Department of Commerce Economic Development Administration.
 General building maintenance and preservation work is also being carried out during this time.

-List of directors

 Contemporary museum collection

 The museum is organized into 6 different departments or categories, which are reflected in its logo and hexagon theme found throughout the museum: Natural History, Geoscience, Ethnology, Engineering, Meteorology, and Astronomy.
 The entire collection includes roughly 175,000 objects.
 Storage and archive spaces are maintained on site for many of the items when not on display.

 The museum's exhibits include natural specimens, a seasonal wildflower table, a native butterfly house and flower garden, an observation beehive, artistic pieces made out of insects, taxidermy dioramas (moose, bison, flamingos, bears, birds of paradise, snakes, woodchucks and opossums), endangered and extinct species, dinosaurs and fossils, as well as geological displays, ethnographic displays, and various historical and cultural artifacts from around the world.
 On the second floor there is an exhibit about atmospheric ice crystal formation, featuring photographs by Snowflake Bentley, a friend of Franklin Fairbanks.
 Also displayed are 19th and 20th century manufacturing hardware and scales from the E & T Fairbanks Scales Company, founded by Franklin's father and uncle, Erastus and Thaddeus Fairbanks.
 Educational classes are regularly provided for local schools and tour groups.
 An audio tour of the exhibits is available to visitors as well.